Separation & Divorce

 In cases involving children, there are additional requirements to obtain a divorce.
 The court must be satisfied that reasonable arrangements have been made for the support of any children.

 Although every divorce must be granted by a Supreme Court judge, very few divorces are granted in open court with the parties having to appear before the judge.
 Most divorces are processed as what is called a “desk order divorce”, meaning that a judge reviews documents submitted by the parties or their lawyers, and decides whether the requirements for a divorce have been met.

 The law is clear that parties must live separate and apart for one year in order to get a divorce.
 The law is less clear when it comes to determining the date that the parties actually separated.
 While it can be straightforward in some cases – such as when one spouse moves out of the family home – it can be more complicated in cases where spouses continue living in the same house but in separate bedrooms.

-In part, the challenge in determining the date of separation reflects that each marriage is different, and determining when the marriage is at an end may depend on circumstances particular to that marriage.
+The challenge in determining the date of separation reflects the fact that each marriage is different, and when the marriage is at an end may depend on circumstances particular to that marriage.
 Courts have emphasized that that it is a fact-driven inquiry, and must take account of all the circumstances.
 Broadly speaking, courts consider the intention of the parties to end the relationship, and whether their words and actions are consistent with those intentions.
 This means a court will ask: